Fill Out The Form Below For More Information About United Cancer Centers

 Ed Clay is a former professional Mixed Martial Arts fighter, at one point, ranked as high as number 9 in the world.
 He ran one of the largest Mixed Martial Arts schools in the United States with multiple students fighting in events such as the Ultimate Fighting Championships.

-His clothing brand, Gameness, which was acquired in 2011, was the largest supplier of Brazilian Jiu-Jitsu Martial Arts uniforms in the world.
+His clothing brand, Gameness, which was acquired in 2011, was one of the largest supplier of Brazilian Jiu-Jitsu Martial Arts uniforms in the world.
 He was a MMA co-host of a highly rated FM sports radio show for 8 years.
 He is the former owner and Editor in Chief of Submission Fighter magazine.

 Ed is considered a pioneer in the direct response internet marketing space.
 His vast experience with messaging and online media along with 18 years experience as an entrepreneur gives him a unique skill set as President of United Cancer Centers.